I never paid much notice to the birds until I had kids.

 Ask your kids to sketch the birds they see in their field journals and try and identify them with your field guides.
 This may seem difficult at first, but the more you pay attention, the more you and your kids will notice.
 Before long, you will be able to identify a handful of birds that frequent your feeder.

-For more about the bird that frequent suburban, urban, and residential neighborhoods, I recommend two books — The Backyard Bird-Lover’s Guide: Attracting, Nesting, Feeding by Jan Mahnken and Private Lives of Garden Birds by Calvin Simonds.
+For more about the birds that frequent suburban, urban, and residential neighborhoods, I recommend two bird books — The Backyard Bird-Lover’s Guide: Attracting, Nesting, Feeding by Jan Mahnken and Private Lives of Garden Birds by Calvin Simonds.
 These books dig a little deeper into the lives of our most intimate wild friends, with helpful tips for attracting birds to your yard and garden.

 - Keep your cats inside – According to Science News, domestic cats in the United States kill more than a billion birds each year.
 If you are going to attract birds to your yard with feeders, please keep your cats inside.

 Create a bird-friendly habitat – Bird feeders are a great way to attract birds to your yard.
 You can also plant shrubs and trees to provide food and nesting sites and provide a source of water (a birdbath, pond, or fountain) for your visitors.
 You can even turn your yard or garden into a certified wildlife habitat with the National Wildlife Federation.